PeregrinTuk/Mushrooms-Organic/README.md

 - JS

 ## Collaboration
-If you want to collaborate with this project, you are free to make any suggestion by opening an Issue. ;D
+If you want to collaborate with this project, you are free to make any suggestion by opening a Discussion or an Issue. ;D